kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 	}

-Another important note here is that even though DOM elements have been created when `rendered()` is called, the visual representation of it in the browser is generally not visible yet.
-Most browsers will not update the display until Enyo yields the javascript thread.
-This means you have a chance to make changes to the DOM in `rendered()` without causing annoying flashes.
+Another important thing to note here is that even though DOM elements have been created when `rendered()` is called, the visual representation of these elements in the browser is generally not visible yet.
+Most browsers will not update the display until Enyo yields the JavaScript thread.
+This means you have the ability to make changes to the DOM in `rendered()` without causing annoying flashes.

-Whever you need to access a Control's DomNode directly, use the `hasNode()` method like this:
+Whenever you need to access a control's DOM node directly, use the `hasNode()`
+method:

 	twiddle: function() {
 		if (this.hasNode()) {